 One of the outbuildings contained massive weaving looms and a spinning wheel, from the early days when Melrose was still a working plantation.
 Seeing those looms was love at first sight.
 My heart’s wings spread so wide I sneezed from all the feathers in my nose.

 At that point in my life, time, money, space and situation would not allow me to fulfill that dream.
 But a couple years later, the Country Boy and I went back.
 Again, I was mesmerized, to the point I dared ask him if he could make a loom.
 To his credit, he studied it carefully.
 To my dismay, he said he probably could, but it would cost more for him to build it than it would to purchase one.

 That didn’t stop me for long.
 I began to start reading up on weaving.
 I couldn’t find anyone around here who were weavers, but I did find a few folks online that were willing to answer my questions.
 Shortly thereafter, I found a loom online.
 It now sits proudly in my bedroom, and my love for weaving is still as strong as the first day I set eyes on the loom at Melrose.

 Take a Class

-If you think you would love doing it, but find the initial start-up costs are out of your budget range, take a class first.
-Money is a serious consideration for any project, and it is better to spend a few dollars learning how to do something, than spend hundreds or thousands, and then figuring out you don’t really love doing it as much as you thought.
+Money is a serious consideration for any project, and it is better to spend a few dollars learning how to do something, than spend hundreds or thousands, and then figure out you don’t really love doing it as much as you thought.

-Taking a class gives you the opportunity to spread your wings, and see if you take flight.
+Taking a class gives you the opportunity to stretch your wings and see if you take flight.
 You will have a better understanding of the supplies and equipment involved, how much time it takes, and the costs of getting started.
 There will also be practical application, which helps you determine your ability to follow through to a finished project.